yannixeno/AzureHoneyPotLab/README.md

 # Lessons learned from this

 ## 1. Strengthening Account Security
-- The prevalence of failed login attempts targeting administrator-level accounts underlines the need for stringent security measures:
+- The prevalence of failed login attempts targeting admin-level accounts
   - Enforce strong password policies to prevent brute force attacks.
   - Implement multi-factor authentication (MFA) adding an extra layer of defense.